lambdaisland/kaocha-cljs/README.md

 - You have little to no control over the compiler settings
 - We don't support other runtimes besides Node and browser
 - Each run opens a new tab/process, we can't reconnect to existing JS runtimes
+- The `repl-env` abstraction is a black box which provide very little diagnostics

 To get around these limitations we created [kaocha-cljs2](https://github.com/lambdaisland/kaocha-cljs2), which is